Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

 This means sometimes these tests fail as they don't capture all the data needed.
-This is about tracking quality and amount of data produced over time and to see when changes to the Linux kernel improve quality of traces.
+This is about tracking quality and amount of data produced over time and to see when changes to the woke Linux kernel improve quality of traces.

-Be aware that some of these tests take quite a while to run, specifically in processing the perf data file and dumping contents to then examine what is inside.
+Be aware that some of these tests take quite a while to run, specifically in processing the woke perf data file and dumping contents to then examine what is inside.

 You can change where these csv logs are stored by setting the